cathiele/rpngo/USER_GUIDE.md

 You'll first need to [install golang](https://go.dev/doc/install).

 There is a `bin/` directory that contains various different configurations of `rpngo` for PCs and for microcontrollers.
 Here is an overview:

-- `bin/minimal/rpn` - The most basic version.
+- `bin/minimal/rpn` - A minimal PC version.
 Parses `args` and exits.
 - `bin/ncurses/rpn` - Uses [`ncurses`](https://en.wikipedia.org/wiki/Ncurses) to
   support multiple view windows and even text-based plotting
-- `bin/tinygo/serialonly` - A minimal build for  microcontrollers that uses serial communication only.
+- `bin/tinygo/serialonly` - A minimal TinyGo build for  microcontrollers that uses serial communication only.
 - `bin/tinygo/ili9341` - A full-featured TinyGo microcontroller build that uses USB serial for input, and a ili9341 color LCD for output.